2007 British premium-rate phone-in scandal: Early finalising and overriding of public votes

-The 2004 and 2005 British Comedy Awards both featured two pre-recorded half-hour segments inviting viewers to vote for the recipient of the People's Choice Award.
-On both occasions, in real-time, the award had already been presented, but viewers were still being asked to vote.
+The 2004 and 2005 National Comedy Awards both featured two pre-recorded half-hour segments inviting viewers to vote for the recipient of the People's Choice Award.
+In real-time, the award had already been presented on both occasions, but viewers were still asked to vote.
 During the 2005 awards, a decision was taken to override the public vote for the People's Choice Award.
 Ant & Dec's Saturday Night Takeaway was named the winner, whereas the show with the highest number of votes was actually The Catherine Tate Show.
-The reason for the switch has never been identified, though two theories were investigated by Ofcom.
+The reason for the switch has never been identified, though Ofcom investigated two theories.
 The first theory was that Robbie Williams, who presented the award, would appear on the programme only if he could present it to Ant and Dec; the second theory was that employees of ITV instructed the switch (Takeaway was an ITV show, whereas Catherine Tate was broadcast on BBC One).
 Ofcom expressed its "[disappointment] at the lack of cooperation it received" from members of the production.

 Similar breaches were also recorded against the programme Soapstar Superstar.
-On 5 January 2007, senior producers finalised the vote two minutes before the lines had closed, while presenter Zoe Ball was still inviting viewers to vote.
+On 5 January 2007, senior producers finalised the vote two minutes before the lines had closed, while presenter Zoe Ball continued to invite viewers to vote.
 After the vote closed, the last (11th) placed contestant in the vote was eliminated.
-However, instead of the 9th and 10th placed contestants being put forward to the overnight vote to evict, the actual results were disregarded, and the 7th and 8th placed contestants were put forward for the vote instead.
+However, instead of the 9th and 10th placed contestants being put forward to the overnight vote to evict, the actual results were disregarded.
+The 7th and 8th placed contestants were put forward for the vote instead.
 Another aspect of voting for the show involved the public voting for which song they would like the contestants to sing.
 On at least eight occasions, the production team overrode the vote and decided for themselves which songs the contestants would sing.
 ITV acknowledged that junior members of staff who objected to these actions were "firmly sat upon" by senior producers.
-Ofcom opined that the programme makers "showed their total contempt for ITV1’s audience" in manipulating the votes in this way, and described their behaviour as "absolutely reprehensible".
+Ofcom opined that the programme-makers "showed their total contempt for ITV1’s audience" in manipulating the votes in this way, and described their behaviour as "absolutely reprehensible".

 Ofcom also recorded a breach against ITV relating to the programme I'm A Celebrity, Get Me Out of Here! after it emerged that, on 30 November 2006, voting had closed three and a half minutes early, meaning that over 20,000 votes cast during this period were not counted.
 On this occasion, however, no statutory sanction was imposed.

 Unfair selection of competition finalists

-Ofcom described in their reports a number of unfair methods used to select competition winners in certain programmes, overriding the requirements for "random" selection.
+Ofcom described in their reports several unfair methods used to select competition winners in particular programmes, overriding the "random" selection requirements.
 These included: